The biggest fear for many home sellers is having their house sit on the market.

 In most cases, the total commission is split 50/50.

-But some agents will put a higher percentage for their brokerage without telling you.
+But some realtors will put a higher percentage for their brokerage without telling you.

 The key tip?

-Make sure you understand how much is being paid to each brokerage before signing the contract.
+Make sure you understand how much is being paid to each brokerage before signing the agreement.

 Tip #4 Get inspections